confio/go-rust-demo/README.md

 For ergonomics of the user, we will include pre-compiled libraries to easily link with, and Go developers should just be able to import this directly.

+### Test it out

+Simply run `make` to compile the rust code, cgo, and then run tests in Go.
+This assumes a recent rust stable and Go 1.12+ installed.

+In smaller pieces:

+* `make build-rust` - compiles the rust code into a cdylib and copies it into the `./api` directory, along with the `cbindgen` auto-generated header file.
+* `make build-go` - compiles all the go code, links in the rust library
+* `make test` - runs the go tests (which also builds the go code in debug mode).
+These ensure a clean end-to-end handling, passing strings, handling errors, etc.

 ## Gotchas

 Beyond learning the intracacies of both cgo and rust ffi, there are two points